Rustyb0y/resource/it-takes-two/README.md

-This is part 1 of my full playthough of It Takes Two, Maniacal Machines
+This is part 1 Maniacal Machines of my full playthough of It Takes Two

 It Takes Two is a thouroughly enjoyable game and highly recommended.